 Wendy earned her MBA from the University of Florida and currently teaches a few marketing courses at UNF’s Coggin College of Business.
 She is married to Tim Gillis, a JU grad, of GILLIS WAY & DUNCAN Attorneys at Law.
 They have a 4-yr old son and 2.5-yr old daughter and live in San Marco.

-Marlon is currently employed at Commonwealth-Altadis, Inc. as the Senior Brand Manager of consumer marketing in charge of factory made cigarettes in the U.S. CA is an Imperial Tobacco Group Company based in the U.K. and operating in 168 countries.
+Marlon is currently employed at ITG Brands, LLC. as the Director Brand Marketing in charge of factory Mass Market Cigars in the U.S. ITG Brands, LLC. is a subsidiary of Imperial Tobacco Group Company based in the U.K. which operates in 168 countries.

-Marlon currently commutes between Ft.
-Lauderdale, FL for work at Commonwealth Altadis and Jacksonville, FL where his wife of 14 years, Chevara Orrin resides and runs her own Consulting business.
-He has two sons, Michael A. Williams a graduate of Columbia University and William Orrin Woods a current student at FSCJ.
+Marlon currently commutes between Greensboro, NC for work at ITG Brands, LLC. and Jacksonville, FL where his wife of 16 years, Chevara Orrin resides and runs her own Consulting business.
+Marlon is also owner of Azucena Corner Deli, a Downtown Bar and grill in Jacksonville.
+He has two sons, Michael A. Williams a graduate of Columbia University and William Orrin Woods a current student at FSCJ and aspiring actor.

 John is a long-time resident of Jacksonville, Florida and currently serves as the Program Manager for the LINCS in Supply Chain Management grant program at Florida State College of Jacksonville.
 Through the LINCS grant, John provides the SCProTM Fundamentals certification to transportation and logistics professionals in the North-East Florida area.
 Prior to FSCJ, John managed Public Pricing at CSX Transportation and continues to serve as an Adjunct Professor at Webster University.
 John received both his Bachelor's degrees and his MBA degree from the University of North Florida where he was recognized as the Outstanding Graduating student and Outstanding Graduate student in each program, respectively.